Katukiii/Minecraft-biome-lights/README.md

 ## 🧭 Features

 - 📊 **Dashboard Display**
-  Interactive UI with biome-specific distance data, updated in real-time per dimension.
+  Interactive UI with biome-specific distance data, updated in real-time.

 - 🎨 **Biome-Themed LED Strip**
-  LED strip reacts dynamically to the nearest biome, using colors and effects unique to each environment.
+  LED strip reacts dynamically to the nearest biome, using colors unique to each environment.

 - 🧹 **Clean and Sorted UI**
   Biomes are listed in order of distance for a clearer view of proximity priorities.